libertyequalitydata/Data-Model-GraphQL/README.md

 1. A media profile where the information made available would be useful for a media company to use to give customized recommendations to the user.
 2. A local activity profile where the information made available would be useful for a discounting company like groupon to use to give local activity recommendations to the user.
+3. A basic marketing profile that a user could activate using permissions to allow advertisers to customize ads shown to him if/when we wanted.

 ### How to Use This Project